imaitland/blog/README.md

 - **Animations**: [animejs](https://github.com/juliangarnier/anime/)
 - **Syntax Highlighting**: [highlight.js](https://github.com/highlightjs/highlight.js)

-> :information_desk_person: It also features the ability to generate a static version of the site, for cheap and easy hosting on your provider of choice. `cargo run --ssg`, static files appear in the `dist` directory.
+> :information_desk_person: It also features the ability to generate a static version of the site, for cheap and easy hosting on your provider of choice. `cargo run --ssg`, static files appear in the `dist` directory with `index.html` being the entry point.

 ## Install and run locally